webdevelopermohiuddin/travel-guru/README.md

 - This project is formatted for travel lovers people.
 You can book any hotel by this site
 - You have to login by google or facebook or email, when you want to book any hotel of your favorite
 place.
 - Also included google map in this site.
-- Technology: HTML5, CSS3 ReactBootstrap, Context API, Redirects(auth), Firebase
-etc.

 **Technology:**